 Search for and select Name of the Azure Function web app created in previous step, then click Select.

 Check all boxes under Delegated permissions section, then click Select.
+Note: you may have to check and uncheck the box multiple times before the Select button is enabled.

 Click on Done to finalize setting up permissions for this service.